 Vivamos la granja is a rhyming story that playfully introduces children to life on a farm.
 It is written by Jan Dobbins and illustrated by Laura Huliska-Beith.
 The book comes with an audio CD that sings the story, a wonderful Spanish language learning experience for children.
-You can purchase Vivamos la granja from Barefoot Books.
+You can purchase Vivamos la granja from Amazon.

 Spanish Language Activities for Vivamos La Granja